CMA vs CPA: Which Accounting Designation is Right for You?

 Is a CMA Better Than a CPA?

 The CMA is an increasingly prestigious certification that can earn you a seat at the table where big business decisions are made.
-With a CPA, you can also play a crucial role in the operations of financial institutions and business of all kinds.
-One is not better than the other, unless you have a specific career goal.
+With a CPA, you can also play a crucial role in the operations of financial institutions and businesses of all kinds.
+One is not better than the other unless you have a specific career goal.

 Some people choose to pursue both the CPA and CMA to broaden their opportunities as much as possible.